chongduan/chongduan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Director and AI Lead in the Digital Sciences & Translational Imaging group within [Pfizer](https://www.pfizer.com/) R&D. I am interested in medical imaging, machine learning, and drug R&D.
+I am a Director and AI Lead in the Digital Sciences & Translational Imaging group within Pfizer's Discovery & Early Development organization.
+I am interested in medical imaging, machine learning, and drug R&D.

 I received a Bachelor's degree in Chemistry from [Nankai University](https://en.nankai.edu.cn/), a Master's degree in Computer Science from [Georgia Institute of Technology](https://www.gatech.edu/), and a PhD from [Washington University in St. Louis](https://wustl.edu/).
 My PhD thesis focused on cancer imaging:

 >[MRI in Cancer: Improving Methodology for Measuring Vascular Properties and Assessing Radiation Treatment Effects in Brain](https://doi.org/10.7936/K7SX6CN1)

-During my PhD, I did an internship at [Schlumberger](https://www.slb.com/), where my research focused on spin physics simulation and virtual prototyping for oil well logging.
+During my PhD, I did an internship at [Schlumberger](https://www.slb.com/), where [my research](https://www.sciencedirect.com/science/article/abs/pii/S1090780717301271) focused on spin physics simulation and virtual prototyping for oil well logging.

 Following PhD, I did my postdoctoral research on cardiovascular imaging at [Beth Israel Deaconess Medical Center](https://www.bidmc.org/) and [Harvard Medical School](https://hms.harvard.edu/).
 Before I joined Pfizer in 2019, I had a stint at [Invicro](https://invicro.com/), working as a Study Director to support imaging programs for pharma/biotech clients.